GermanBread/germanbread.github.io/CONDITIONS.md

 ## What you can't do

-* Claim ownership
+* Claim ownership (unless followed n° 3)
-* Not credit the original creator of this website
+* Not credit the original creator of this website (must be somewhere, not necessary to display it to the end-user)
 * Redeploy this website without signifincantly changing the content of it

 Contact: